-In English records Michael Sr. is a commercial traveler, blacksmith, and/or edge tool hardener.
+In English records, Michael Sr. was a commercial traveler, blacksmith, and/or edge tool hardener.
 These occupations were how he earned his living.
-But he was also a Methodist lay preacher and this was his true calling.
-Methodist preachers often moved to where-ever they were needed, so probably this is why the family moved several times.
+But he was also a Methodist lay preacher, and this was his true calling.
+Methodist preachers often moved to wherever they were needed, so probably this is why the family moved several times.

 Michael’s eldest son Wesley Clipsham, born in Meadowvale in 1865, wrote, about 1948, in some reminiscences of the early days:

 “My father and his brother-in-law Charles Sanderson, had, in the autumn of 1864, made an exploring survey of the country, walking from Washago to the cataract of the north branch of Muskoka River, around which the thriving city of Bracebridge now stands.

 One reason they did not go farther was dislike of the style of bridge over the rushing torrent – the trunk of a pine tree, its ends supported by the rocky shores.